realstraw/realstraw.github.io/_posts/2018-01-14-hey-look-a-blog.markdown

 My main objective is to write and publish short posts frequently.
 It is inspired by the quote:

-> If you generate enough bad ideas, a few good ones tend to show up
+> If you generate enough bad ideas, a few good ones tend to show up.
 >
 > -- Seth Godin